Parkstead House: Construction

-It was built for The 2nd Earl of Bessborough, an Anglo-Irish peer.
+It was built for the 2nd Earl of Bessborough, an Anglo-Irish peer.
 Construction on the building started circa 1760, by the architect Sir William Chambers, who also designed Somerset House in London.
 It was completed in circa 1768.
 The building was inspired by Chiswick House and Foots Cray Place.

-A resident of Parkstead was the wife of The 3rd Earl of Bessborough, Henrietta Ponsonby, Countess of Bessborough, a Whig hostess, gambler and socialite.
+A resident of Parkstead was the wife of the 3rd Earl of Bessborough, Henrietta Ponsonby, Countess of Bessborough, a Whig hostess, gambler and socialite.
 Lady Bessborough had a relationship with Granville Leveson-Gower, 1st Earl Granville, which produced two children.
 She had four children with her husband, Lord Bessborough.
-These were: John Ponsonby, 4th Earl of Bessborough, Frederick Cavendish Ponsonby, Lady Caroline Lamb and William Ponsonby, 1st Baron de Mauley.
-On the death of Henrietta, in 1821, the 3rd Earl leased the property to a politician, Abraham Robarts, who made it his permanent home.
-When Robarts died in 1858, The 5th Earl of Bessborough sold the house and forty-two acres of parkland to the Conservative Land Society for division into smallholdings.
+These were: John Ponsonby, 4th Earl of Bessborough, Frederick Ponsonby, Lady Caroline Lamb and William Ponsonby, 1st Baron de Mauley.
+On the death of Henrietta in 1821, the 3rd Earl leased the property to a politician, Abraham Robarts, who made it his permanent home.
+When Robarts died in 1858, the 5th Earl of Bessborough sold the house and forty-two acres of parkland to the Conservative Land Society for division into smallholdings.